In focus are common apologetic defenses of biblical genocide commanded by Yahweh, the Supreme deity of the ancient Hebrews.

 (e) Forcibly transferring children of the group to another group

 The Hebrews dispossessing the Canaanite tribes of their land entails (a), (b), and (c), and therefore qualifies as genocide.
-The Hebrews, whether entirely or not intended to kill the Canaanites as a population, destroying their religious and cultural identity, and forcing them out of their land.
-This no doubt caused severe bodily and psychological harm.
+The Hebrews, whether entirely or not, intended to kill the Canaanites as a collective population, destroying their religious and cultural identity and forcing them out of their land.
+Assuming the historicity of the events handed down via these traditions, no doubt great physical and psychological harm would have accompanied these tragic circumstances.

-Craig speculates that it is possible that no non-combatants were killed by the Hebrew foot soldiers and that it was only the Canaanite combatants who stayed to fight.
-This apologetic is speculative.
-On one hand, it is unlikely because the biblical texts describe the full dispossession of an entire people.
-This must be viewed in the context of the biblical mandates to kill everything that breathes in the land.
+Craig speculates more, saying that it is possible that no non-combatants were killed by the Hebrew foot soldiers and that it was only the Canaanite combatants who stayed to fight.
+This is, of course, pure speculation.
+It is unlikely because the biblical texts describe the full dispossession of entire tribes of their land, which must be viewed in the context of the biblical mandates to kill everything that breathes.

 References.